alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 ### JIT helper method call

-Actually, this example attracted my attention to the hoisting optimization.
-JIT can hoist calls to internal helper methods.
-This example is based on my post [".NET Generics under the hood"][post-generics] Take a look if you want to get familiar with the topic.
+Actually, this case attracted my attention to the hoisting optimization.
+JIT can hoist calls to its internal helper methods.
+This example is from my post [".NET Generics under the hood"][post-generics] Take a look if you want to get familiar with the topic.

 In this example we have a Generic class and we call another Generic method in its method.
 This means that we need to perform an expensive Handle lookup at Runtime before calling the method.
 Good news!
 JIT can optimize and move that call outside the loop.